 The extent to which each bullet point is addressed will depend on the nature of the research proposed.
 Reviewers should comment on how the research relates to EPSRC’s research areas and strategies (many projects will be relevant to more than one EPSRC research area) and complements EPSRC's current portfolio.
 Information on the portfolio is available through the EPSRC's Grants on the Web (GoW).

-please comment on the national importance of the research.
+The reviewer form asks reviewers to comment on the national importance of the research.
 Include how the research:

 - Contributes to, or helps maintain the health of other disciplines contributes to addressing key UK societal challenges and/or contributes to future UK economic success and development of emerging industry(s)